casper-network/ceps/text/0095-nft-standard.md

     /// MUST return `true` to signal acceptance; returning `false` or reverting
     /// causes the entire transfer to roll back.
     ///
-    /// @param operator The account (EOA or contract) that invoked
+    /// @param operator The account or contract that invoked
     ///        `safe_transfer_from`.
     /// @param from     The previous owner of `token_id`.
     /// @param token_id The NFT being transferred.